All Products

 3. Click Create Cluster.

-4. Configure the cluster as prompted.
+4. Configure the cluster based on the on-screen instructions.

-When you create a cluster, you must configure software, hardware, and basic settings, and then confirm the order.
+When you create a cluster, you must configure its software, hardware, and basic settings, and then confirm the order.

 Note